On Believing God is Good

 Note: I may earn money or products from the companies, products, or links mentioned in this post.

-I came across this quote in an incredible post that I almost could have written myself.
-It described word for word how I have been feeling.
-I knew it was how I was feeling, but yet, I was unable to put those feelings into words and understand them fully myself.
+Recently, I read this quote in an incredible post that I could have written myself.
+It describes word for word how I have been feeling.
+I knew it was how I felt, yet, I was unable to put these feelings into words and understand them fully myself.

 “Perhaps one reason we may feel stuck, unable to leap by faith in our relationship with God is because we have yet to be convinced that He is really, truly good.”